 communications and presentation of the synagogue community.

-The Synagogue office supports the Council and committees with responsibilities which include new members, social functions, youth, pastoral care, member communications and has a direct relationship with the marketing of the synagogue which includes, lettings, PR, website, research and fundraising.
-Contact email@example.com for communications, Ruth Magnus for Events and Camilla McGill and Judith Ish Horowitz for membership.
+The Synagogue office supports the Council and committees with responsibilities which include new members, social functions, youth, pastoral care and member communications.
+The office has a direct relationship with the marketing of the synagogue which includes lettings, PR, website, research and fundraising.
+Contact email@example.com for communications, Ruth Bragman for Synagogue Events and Camilla McGill for membership.

-Responsibility for Operations and Infrastructure which includes premises, the Synagogue built infrastructure, hospitality and security is taken by Melvyn Simonson
+Responsibility for Operations and Infrastructure which includes premises, the Synagogue building infrastructure, hospitality and security is taken by members of Council .

-Most of these working groups is led by a Council member, but can (and ideally should) involve community members who are both Council and non-Council members.
+Most of the working groups are led by a Council member, but can (and ideally should) involve community members who are both Council and non-Council members.
 Anyone can take on a portfolio within the working group, take on part responsibility, or an interim role.